 Many people from all over the world wish to have adventure and adrenaline in their lives.
 This is why here, in Peru you can find the marvelous experience you are looking for.
 Peru has lots of tourist places that welcome you with “open arms”.
 This is the case of the Inca Trail.
 Taking advice from friends in Peru is always the best policy when talking about the Inca Trail and how to have this wonderful experience.
 If this is your case this is the article you have been waiting for.
 Here you can find 10 amazing tips before your awesome experience.

 Altitude sickness is no joke.
-We all like to think we are strong, fit and healthy and that it won’t affect us – but reality is we have no idea if and how it will until we are in altitude.
-When was the last time you hung out 4,000 metres above sea level?
-Our biggest advice is to take it very seriously and our recommendation is to arrive to Cusco 3 or 4 days prior your Inca Trail adventure to acclimatise.
+We all like to think we are strong, fit and healthy and that it won’t affect us – but the reality is we have no idea if and how it will until we are in altitude.
+When was the last time you hung out 4,000 meters above sea level?
+Our biggest advice is to take it very seriously and our recommendation is to arrive to Cusco 3 or 4 days prior your Inca Trail adventure to acclimatize.

 Here are some tips to avoid “Soroche” (High altitude sickness).